-Legal and General are another household name known for their investment and insurance products.
-They joined the lifetime mortgage market in 2015 and have quickly grown to be one of the leading lenders.
+Legal and General are a household name, renowned for their investment and insurance products.
+They joined the lifetime mortgage market in 2015 and have quickly grown to be one of the leading and most recognised lenders.
+They currently provide two forms of later life mortgages:

-They are all drawdown plans which enable you to borrow an initial amount (£10,000 minimum) and the remaining cash facility is there for you to borrow against as and when needed.
+All L&G's lifetime mortgages are offered on a drawdown basis which enables you to borrow an initial amount (£10,000 minimum) and the remaining cash facility is there for you to borrow against, as and when needed.

-The ‘Flexible’ range also offers voluntary repayments where you can repay up to 10% of the total amount borrowed each year without penalty.
+Both Premier and the standard flexible range also offer voluntary payments where you can repay up to 10% of the total amount borrowed each year without penalty.
+This can help control the future balance.

 The ‘big 6’ high street banks - that is Halifax, Barclays, Lloyds, HSBC, Santander and Royal Bank of Scotland (RBS) don’t currently offer lifetime mortgages or other equity release plans themselves.